 Although the law only requires your website to carry the policy, it’s good practice to include it in your emails and in your email sign-up page/module.

 The California Online Privacy Protection Act

 - What PII is collected

 - Whether PII is shared with third parties

 - How users can request to have their PII deleted

 In the US, California is often the pioneer when it comes to personal data protection laws.
-When the California Consumer Privacy Act (CCPA) goes into effect on January 1, 2020, it will be yet another chapter in California’s privacy and data protection legacy.
+When the California Consumer Privacy Act (CCPA) went into effect on January 1, 2020, it created another chapter in California’s privacy and data protection legacy.

 The Controlling the Assault of Non-Solicited Pornography and Marketing Act